-Touch & Gesture
+Touch and Gesture

-- Touch & Gesture
+Touch and Gesture

 Microchip’s GestIC® technology is a patented 3D sensor technology that utilizes an electric field (E-field) for advanced proximity sensing.
 It allows the development of new user interface applications by supporting the detection, tracking and classification of a user’s hand or finger motion in free space.